1. Councils’ Discretionary Deferral Funding Rates

 Want More Info On Your Council?

-2. Comparisons of Decision Making Processes for Dealing with Discretionary Deferral Funding Requests
+4. Comparisons of Councils’ Decision Making Processes for Discretionary Deferral Funding Requests

 Various approaches to assessing discretionary deferral funding requests are taken by local authorities.
 See what happens in your council area here and how this compares to other regions.

 When a discretionary deferral request for an extra year of nursery funding is turned down, some local authorities allow parents/carers to self-finance a continued place in a council nursery and some don’t.
-See whether your council permits this or not in the table below.
+See whether your council permits this or not in the table below (updated Dec 2020).

 In autumn 2018, the National Parent Forum of Scotland kindly asked parents across the country on our behalf to complete a questionnaire about deferral.
 There were 559 responses with respondents from all 32 local authorities.

-This document sets out the campaign’s 16 main arguments for introducing an automatic entitlement to a further year of nursery funding for ALL children legally deferring their primary 1 start in Scotland (not just those with Jan/Feb birthdays).
+You can read about the campaign’s main arguments for introducing an automatic entitlement to a further year of nursery funding for ALL children legally deferring their primary 1 start in Scotland (not just those with Jan/Feb birthdays) here.

-The Give Them Time campaign would like to sincerely thank What Do They Know for the invaluable service provided freely through its website which has enabled us to send Freedom of Information requests to local authorities easily and to quickly share weblinks to the responses received.
+The Give Them Time campaign would like to sincerely thank What Do They Know for the invaluable service provided free of charge through its website which has enabled us to send Freedom of Information requests tool 32 Scottish local authorities easily and to quickly share weblinks to the responses received.